Streaming-Data-Analytics/2024-2025_AutoML-in-CapyMOA/README.md

 - Report with explanation of methodology, analysis of results, and comparison with existing implementations.
 - Notebook with:
   - Reproduction of the CapyMOA AutoML notebook.
-  - Implementation of the new AutoML classes in CapyMOA.
+  - Implementation of the new model selection methods in CapyMOA.
   - Comparison of different approaches.

 This project will help improve the capabilities of AutoML in CapyMOA by exploring new strategies for automatic pattern selection and providing a comparison with existing techniques.